openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 - blinking LEDs;
 - examples of driving all the devices on the board from bare metal;
 - minimal FreeRTOS example;
-- FreeRTOS examples showing all device drivers; and
+- FreeRTOS examples showing all device drivers (particularly the WiFi driver); and
 - Symbiflow example.

 The examples are both a tutorial resource and a starting point for the user's own products.
 Each tutorial will require comprehensive documentation in both written and video forms.